LISTEN TO MY LATEST PODCAST EPISODE

 As a self-taught fashion designer with a graphic design background, I learned that many fashion designers – including technical designers, use a lot of time-consuming and inefficient methods when creating technical drawings.

-The thing is – spending 2 hours on a single technical sketch is just NOT practical.
+But spending 2 hours on a single technical sketch isn’t practical, nor do brands tolerate this.

-And I know there’s a learning curve to it, that even with my background, I had to learn the nooks and crannies of Adobe Illustrator (which is hands down still the best technical drawing software IMHO).
+I know there’s a learning curve, and even with my graphic design background, I had to learn the nuances of using Adobe Illustrator specifically for fashion (which IMHO is still the best technical drawing software).

-It took me a WHOLE HOUR to finish the one on the left, while the new one only took me 30 minutes.
-Yep, that’s right!
-That’s all it should take!
+It took me a WHOLE HOUR to finish the one on the left, while the new one only took me 20 minutes (here’s a 4-part video tutorial of how I drew that tech sketch in 20 mins).